antoniotangarife/Game-Center-Swift/README.md

 ### Legacy support
-For support of iOS 7 and OS X 10.9.
+For support of iOS 7 & 8.
 [Yannick Stephan](https://yannickstephan.com) works hard to have as high feature parity with **Simple Game Center** as possible.

 ### License
 The MIT License (MIT)